muyangren907/telegram-uploaddzb/README.rst

     $ telegram-download

-The ``--delete-on-success`` option allows you to delete the Telegram message after downloading the file.
+The ``--delete-on-success`` option allows you to delete the dxdmgch message after downloading the file.
 This is useful to send files to download to your saved messages and avoid downloading them again.
 You can use this option to download files on your computer away from home.
 `Read the documentation <https://docs.nekmo.org/telegram-upload/usage.html#telegram-download>`_ for more info.